3dgyGamer/bt-cyberpatriot-scripts/README.md

 # bt-cyberpatriot-scripts
-Developed scripts and put in checklist(s) designed to automate annoying parts of the CyberPatriot Competition
+Took scripts designed to automate annoying parts of the CyberPatriot Competition (Will add more of my own stuff latr)

 #### LINUX: